costs to live in many caribbean countries

 Cost of Real Estate in the Caribbean

-In order to obtain citizenship in the Caribbean islands, foreign investors often resort to purchasing property.
+In order to obtain citizenship in the Caribbean islands, foreign investors often resort to purchasing property by the Caribbean Sea.
 As per Numbeo, places like St Vincent and the Grenadines, and the Dominican Republic have the most affordable real estate prices in the Caribbean, offering an average price between $1,095 and $1,426 per square meter.
-On the other hand, places like Jamaica and Barbados have the most expensive properties in the region.
+On the other hand, other Caribbean islands like Jamaica and Barbados have the most expensive properties in the region.
 The average price per square meter in these places varies from $2,230 to $3,100.

 Here is the average cost per square meter of properties in the Caribbean islands: